MicrosoftDocs/azure-devops-docs/docs/user-guide/what-is-azure-devops.md

 Both Azure DevOps Services and Azure DevOps Server 2019 use the new navigation user interface, with a vertical sidebar to navigate to the main service areas: **Boards**, **Repos**, **Pipelines**, and more.
 To learn more, see [Web portal navigation in Azure DevOps](../project/navigation/index.md).

-You can acquire each service separately or all together as Azure DevOps Services.
-If you're already a VSTS subscriber, you have access to all of the services now.

 > [!NOTE]
 > You can disable select services from the user interface.
 For more information, see [Turn a service on or off](../organizations/settings/set-services.md).

+You can still use `visualstudio.com` to access Azure DevOps Services.
+We've moved to the new `dev.azure.com` domain name as the primary URL for new organizations.
+That URL is `https://dev.azure.com/{your organization}/{your project}`.
+If you want to change your URL to be based on `dev.azure.com` as the primary, an organization administrator can do so from the organization settings page.

 ## Choose your content version

-We support a platform/version selector.
+This content supports a platform/version selector.
 Toggle the Content version selector dropdown, located above the table of contents, to access the content that is specific to your version.
 The table of contents and content page refresh to show only that content specific to the selected version.

    > [!div class="mx-imgBorder"]
    > ![Documentation version selector](../_shared/_img/version-selector.png)